Reviews of The Terminator (1984) and related work

 Review refers to the “Ultimate Edition” DVD version.

 Ten years later, probably 1994, could be ’95.
 A mad Sarah Connor dreams about the end of the world which she knows is rapidly approaching, fantasizing about her own pastoral waitress-self blown to dust in nuclear fire.
-She has offered her body to psycho gun runners and others who were willing to teach John what she felt he had to know.
+She has offered her body to psycho gun runners and others who were willing to teach her son—John—what she felt he had to know.
 He doesn’t like her.
 She’s in a mental institution when two more men are sent from the future.
-This time, neither is human.

 High-budget cataclysmic neo-noir-action concluding the original story.
 Fantastic opening, great music and characters, wonderful apocalyptic visions.
-The uses of the T-1000 are intriguing and the gradual devastation of the T-800 is very cool.
-The “morality” is actually quite well done: you can get them to go for the knees and cripple people.
+The uses of the T-1000 are intriguing and the gradual devastation of the T-800 is so good.
+The moralism is actually well done: you can get them to go for the knees and cripple people.
 Original and well executed action scenes, particularly the hyperreal sound.
 Dyson and his crew are sympathetic.
-The games with time travel are great again, and most of the comedy really works.
+The games with time travel are good again.
 Even the little bits of philosophy on human nature and responsibility are well above average for Hollywood.
-I despise the vacation line, I don’t like the read/write switch or its humanizing effect, the Dyson children are freakishly cute, and there’s both Christian dross and a strong sense of the film as a career vehicle, in addition to art and entertainment.
+Most of the comedy is good but I despise the vacation line, I don’t like the read/write switch or its humanizing effect, the Dyson children are freakishly cute, and there’s both Christian dross and a strong sense of the film as a career vehicle, in addition to art and entertainment.

 Review applies to the first season.